dotnet/Silk.NET/website/blog/dec-2021/structure-chaining.md

 vk.GetPhysicalDeviceFeatures2(device, &features2);
 ```

-Not only is this quite a bit of boiler plate (and it gets worse when you actually want to pass data to the API), but its
+Not only is this quite a bit of boiler plate (and it gets worse when you actually want to pass data to the API), it is
 really easy for developers, who are not always comfortable with `unsafe` code, memory management and pointers, to
 introduce subtle bugs by passing in pointers to structures they have previously generated and are now residing on the
 .NET heap.
 Such structures can be moved by the Garbage Collector at the most unexpected times!

 Thanks to Structure Chaining, we now have 2 new ways to write the above code.
 The most
 useful [Managed Chaining](https://github.com/dotnet/Silk.NET/blob/main/documentation/structure-chaining/managed-chaining.md),
-makes it much easier, and safer, to work with Vulkan Structure Chains.
+makes it much easier, _and safer_, to work with Vulkan Structure Chains.
 For example, the above code can now be written
 as:

 ```csharp